isolver/OpenHandWrite/docs/MarkWrite User Guide.md

 -   You may (just possibly) want to isolate individual strokes within some or all of the letters.
 Repeat the process to create stroke tags at Level 4.

--   When you are finally finished output both a by-sample data file, and a by-segment data file.
+-   When you are finally finished, output both a by-sample data file and a by-segment data file.